nathanpeck/ecs-patterns-vitepress/pattern/ecs-spot-capacity-cluster/index.md

 This cluster template demonstrates how to configure an autoscaling group to launch spot capacity with mixed types.
 A variety of EC2 instances of different sizes will be launched.
-However, Amazon ECS can gracefully handle this and adjust container density to match the underlying capacity as needed.
+However, Amazon ECS can gracefully handle this and adjust container density on each individual instance to match the size of that instance.

 <<< @/pattern/ecs-spot-capacity-cluster/files/spot-cluster.yml